Yuta Watanabe: Player profile

 Watanabe supposedly lacked panache at the time he joined the George Washington basketball program, with teammate Kevin Larsen commenting, "We told him to find a new celebration because the one he had wasn't cutting it.
 He was, like, jumping in the air making a weird face.
 So we tried to help him find a new one."
 Watanabe sometimes mimicks Carmelo Anthony, using the "three to the dome" celebration after making three-pointers.

 Personal life

 Watanabe was born on October 13, 1994, in Yokohama, Kanagawa, in Japan, and grew up in Miki, Kagawa.
 Watanabe's family has a rich history in basketball.
 His mother, Kumi, played for the Chanson V-Magic and the Japan women's national team.
 His father played for the Kumagai Gumi Bruins at the professional level.
 Watanabe's sister, Yuki, played with the Aisin AW Wings.
 During his childhood, Watanabe's favorite NBA team was the Los Angeles Lakers and his favorite athlete was Kobe Bryant.

-On May 26, 2022, former Fuji TV announcer Akiko Kuji announced her marriage to him.
+Former Fuji TV announcer Akiko Kuji and Watanabe announced on May 26, 2022, that they have registered their marriage.
+On 13 April 2026, his wife gave birth to their first child.